limistah/aleemisiaka.com/content/posts/byte-operators.md

 ---
-title: What is Byte Masking and how useful is it?
+title: What are Byte Operators?
-date: 2023-09-18
+date: 2023-09-15
 tags: [byte, cs, computer-science, low-level]
 category: Core Concept
 excerpt: The concept Byte masking concept is in almost everything we use in our everyday lives.
-This post exposes the concept and how it is useful for a Systems Engineer
+This post exposes the byte operators in-depth, with example of each kind of operator in programming.
 ---

 Part of the operators we get introduced to when learning to program is Bitwise Operators, examples are: